bodo-ai/Bodo/dev_docs/source/build_bodo.rst

     # conda install -c conda-forge pyspark openjdk
     # Required for ML tests
     # conda install -c conda-forge scikit-learn=0.24.2
+    # For building docs locally
+    # conda install sphinx -c conda-forge
+    # pip install sphinx_rtd_theme
+    # pip install sphinx_rtd_dark_mode
     git clone https://github.com/Bodo-inc/Bodo.git
     cd Bodo
     # build Bodo
     python setup.py develop

+For local development you will also want to enable more detailed error messages.
+This can be done with ``export NUMBA_DEVELOPER_MODE=1``.
+To ensure this is activated on every new shell you should also add this to your preferred shell's rc file.

 For HDFS related development, use the :ref:`docker image <docker-images>`.